Sylvia Bashevkin's Books

 National Security and Gender Politics in Superpower America

-Women as Foreign Policy Leaders
+What reviewers are saying about Women as Foreign Policy Leaders

 Women’s participation in politics matters very much.